amoghskulkarni/Projects/README.md

 # Projects

-This repository is a collection of programming projects
+This repository is a collection of samples & projects in various programming languages